Billing & Fee Explanations

 Enrollment Deposit

-To accept an admission offer into certain programs, an applicant may be required to pay a nonrefundable enrollment deposit to hold his/her seat in the class.
-This deposit is applied to the tuition/fees statements of students who matriculate into the program.
-Individuals who ultimately don't begin classes in the program will forfeit the deposit.
-Contact your department for additional information regarding your program’s deposit policy.
+To accept an admission offer into specific programs, an applicant may be required to pay a nonrefundable enrollment deposit to hold their seat in the class.
+This deposit is applied to the tuition/fee statements of students who enroll in the program.
+Individuals who ultimately don't do courses in the program will forfeit the deposit.
+Contact your department for additional information regarding your program's policy.

 Athletics / Golf Course